Smoked Hot Dogs

 Key Ingredients

-Buns: In this house, we love fresh bakery hot dog buns.
+In this house, we love fresh baked hot dog buns.
 A good hot dog depends on good buns and toppings!

 How To Smoke Hot Dogs